-Skin Care&Cosmetic Surgery Glossary
+Skin Care and Cosmetic Surgery Glossary

 Abdominoplasty: A surgical procedure done to flatten your abdomen by removing extra fat and skin, and tightening muscles in your abdominal wall.
 This procedure is commonly referred to as a tummy tuck.